leegilligana/PhotoLife/README.md

 5. Google API Service that handles user sign-ins, manages photo metadata that is uploaded to the user's cloud, and calls both the album generator API and the profile maker API to generate results

 ## Project Status
-Our project works as intended and we have several different components that speak to each other.
-The site works with and displays coordinates, which can be accurate but also confusing to users who are expecting a physical location name (44.460792' -93.151405' vs Northfield, MN).
+Our project works as intended and we have several different components that communicate each other.
+It has general error checking, especially when it comes to running either the album generator or profile maker with a google account that has accessible photos.
+We included a delete all option on our sign-in page that allows users to remove any metadata they uploaded from our databases.
+We are limited to the number of requests we can make and the amount of metadata we can store, but that has not been a problem yet given it's not a frequently used platform (yet?).
+<br /><br />
+Moving forward, we would commit ourselves to more robust testing, an expansion of our Album Generator and Profile Maker, and some other features which include (but not limited to): Face Recognition, Who/What is in each photo, Coordinates to a Visual Map that the user can interact with, A Heat Map of Visited Locations, User Behavior/Routines in Profile Maker, and the integration of online Photo Libraries.

 ## Credits
 This project was created and maintained by: Sunny Kim, Peyton Bass, Alejandro Gonzalez, Aidan Lee-Gilligan, and T'airra Champliss.
 It was advised by Amy Csizmar-Dalal.